Edinburgh Gardens

-Edinburgh Gardens is a large park located in the inner Melbourne suburb of Fitzroy North.
-It is bounded by Brunswick Street and St Georges Road to the west, the curve of Alfred Crescent to the north and east, and Freeman Street to the south.
-It was created from a grant of land in March 1862 by Queen Victoria and laid out by Clement Hodgkinson, who designed many of Melbourne's parks and gardens.
-At approximately 24 ha in size, the park is large by inner urban standards.
+Edinburgh Gardens is a 24 ha urban park and sports ground located in Fitzroy North, an inner suburb of Melbourne, in Victoria, Australia.
+The park is bounded by Brunswick Street and St Georges Road to the west, the curve of Alfred Crescent to the north and east, and Freeman Street to the south.

+Situated on the traditional lads of the Wurundjeri, the park was created from a grant of land in March 1862 and laid out by Clement Hodgkinson, who designed many of Melbourne's inner-city parks and gardens.
+The park is managed by the City of Yarra and has plenty of open lawns, specimen trees and shaded areas, connected by an extensive network of paths, sporting fields, and is one of the largest parks in the local government area.